lightbulb_outline This question type can be used in a digital test only.

 - Click +Add column to add more statement responses.

-- If preferred, you can also set the Fixed starting position.
+- If preferred, you pin the position by clicking the push_pin-icon.
 This allows you to fix the position of the answer options.

 Add a grading scheme to a statement question